-Figure 2-11.
+Figure 2-12.
 Removing the Hammer Bank Protective Foam

-- 1. Open the tractor doors.
-Push the tractor locks down.
-Slide the tractors and paper supports outward as far as they will go.
-(See Figure 2-11.)
-The forms thickness lever should be raised (in the fully open position). - 2.
-Remove the envelope that contains the sample configuration printout. - 3.
+- 1. Slide the paper supports outward as far as they will go. - 2.
 Lift the hammer bank protective foam and remove it from between the ribbon mask and the platen.

 Remove the Platen Protective Foam